I wanted to do social justice work and was awed by what could be accomplished through the law.

 Kimani maintains that “this is a particularly bad match with how race discrimination actually works in our society.
 Although overt racism remains, most disadvantages that blacks face spring from other sources, including implicit bias and structural inequality.
 Another mismatch between the law and reality springs from the fact that once a court finds discrimination based on race, the law has been interpreted to demand a remedy that is ‘colorblind.’
 This precludes the government from taking account of race, even to make up for past state-sanctioned racial discrimination.”

 Kimani, however, notes that “not all anti-discrimination laws have these flaws.
 The Americans with Disabilities Act, which forbids discrimination based on disability, takes a different approach entirely.
 Unlike race law, disability law rarely requires aggrieved parties to show that the exclusion or harm that they have suffered was intentional—a showing of disparate impact is almost always enough.
 Rather than focusing on malicious intent, disability law accepts the impact of even neutral actions or policies, directly confronting the ways in which social structures and institutions can cause disadvantage.”

 Though Kimani acknowledges that broader anti-discrimination policy may not come out of Congress in the near future, she remains optimistic.
 “Today, we’re seeing an increase in the visibility and power of progressive social movements from #MeToo and #Timesup, to March for our Lives, and Black Lives Matter.
 I see promise for the future.”

-Title: Associate Professor of Law, Associate Director and Head of Domestic Programs and Initiatives at Fordham Law School’s Center on Race, Law & Justice, and Faculty Co-Director of the Fordham Law School Stein Center for Law & Ethics
+Title: Professor of Law, Associate Director and Head of Domestic Programs and Initiatives at Fordham Law School’s Center on Race, Law & Justice, and Faculty Co-Director of the Fordham Law School Stein Center for Law & Ethics

 New Connections Year: 2011